StrangeDS/ViewFinderRe/README.md

       1. These properties lock the camera's aspect ratio.
 Modifying them will automatically adjust the camera's Field of View.
       2. They affect the final quality of the projection.
 4. Position and scale the `DetectionArea` component.
 This defines the volume that triggers the hiding of the managed actors.
+5. If `bPersistent` is checked, it will not be destroyed by time rewinding.

 ### *Configuration*
 1. Many properties are exposed as configurable in the Blueprints.
 You can find them under the `ViewFinder` category, or filter by the `ViewFinderRe` property section.